mypan/che/core/commons/che-core-commons-schedule/README.md

 # Che job scheduling framework
 ## About
-There is such common programming usecase then you need to execute some method periodically.
+There is such common programming use case when you need to execute some method periodically.
 Usually it implemented with help of some sort ThreadPoolExecutor.
-But often developers not pay nemeses attention for thread start stop routine.
-As a result we have unnamed thread or thread that never stops, etc. Scheduling framework build to take away all threading routine away from developer and add a couple of new features.
+But often developers don't pay necessary attention for thread start stop routine.
+As a result we have unnamed thread or thread that never stops, etc. Scheduling framework made to take away all threading routine away from developer and add a couple of new features.

 ## Features
 - Run job with fixed rate